Lesson 6: Creating a Crosstab Report

-- Select Page Layout on the View menu to switch back to the pagination mode, then the two properties will not take effect.
+- Select Page Layout on the View menu tab to switch back to pagination mode.
+The two properties cannot take effect now.

-- Select File > Save to save the report again.
+- Navigate to File > Save to save the report again.

 After formatting the report step by step in the Task 2, we can save the properties into a CSS style file, which we can apply to other crosstab reports directly.

 - Select the crosstab, right-click and select Save Style from the shortcut menu.